artnc/personal-website/src/blog/_posts/2017-05-24-guitalele.md

 $100 is way down on the low end as far as musical instruments go, making it a responsible investment for musical newcomers.
 Only toy instruments like recorders and diatonic harmonicas are much cheaper.

-My guitalele has far and away the lowest cost per playing hour of any instrument I've owned, and yet it's still in great condition after three years.
+My guitalele has far and away the [lowest cost per playing hour](/ten-years-of-logging-my-life#observations) of any instrument I've owned, and yet it's still in great condition after three years.

+> Update 2021-12-27: Eight years now!

 ## Because it's easy